When you can switch between different types of drops, you keep your opponent off balance and force them to stay honest at the net. Advantage: you.

 Once you've built consistency, turn it into a live ball drill.
 You need two successful drops before the point goes live, which forces you to stay focused and execute under realistic conditions.

-The Difference Between Drip and Topspin
+The Difference Between the Drip and the Topspin Drop

 - With a pure topspin drop, your paddle stays on the same side of your body.
-You're brushing up and over, not driving through
+You're brushing up and over, not driving through.

 Knowing when to use each one is what separates good players from great ones.
 Use the drip when you want a little extra pace or when you're looking to catch someone off guard.
 Use the topspin drop when you need consistency and control.

-The real magic happens when you can switch between all three shots seamlessly.
+The real magic happens when you can switch between all three drop shots seamlessly.
 Your opponent won't know if you're going to push it soft, brush it with spin, or drive it through.
 That uncertainty is your advantage.

 Start with the slice drop until it's automatic.
 Then layer in the drip.
-Finally, add the topspin drop.
+Finally, add the third shot drop with topspin.

 Practice each one with the drills Luhring outlines, and you'll develop the touch and confidence to use them in matches.
 The third shot drop is one of the most important shots in pickleball.
 Master these three versions, and you'll transform your game.

 Heads up: hundreds of thousands of pickleballers read our free newsletter.
-Subscribe here for cutting edge strategy, insider news, pro analysis, the latest product innovations and more.
+Subscribe here for cutting-edge strategy, insider news, pro analysis, the latest product innovations, and more.

 Love Pickleball?
 Join 100k+ readers for free weekly tips, news & gear deals.